 - Price range: $0.99–$34.99

-If you love making dough (the kind you bake with, silly!), a rolling pin will help create perfectly even crust for pies and pizzas.
+A rolling pin is a must-have if you love making dough (the kind you bake with, anyway).
+This kitchen staple will help create perfectly flattened crust for pies and pizzas.
 It’ll also come in handy for making holiday cookies.
-Tip: Stick to pins that are longer than the area of the rolled-out dough to ensure it’s even.

 - Price range: $4.99–$59.99